OpenNBS/NoteBlockWorld/web/public/docs/terms.md

 ### 9. Termination

 These Terms may be revoked at any time by either you or Note Block World.
 If you no longer agree with these Terms and have previously uploaded content, you may terminate your account at any time, which will remove all your content from the website.
-Deleting your content does not revoke the license you granted us, and we may keep the information you submitted for backup purposes.
+Deleting your content does not revoke the license(s) you granted us when submitting content to the website, and we may keep the information you submitted for backup purposes.

 ### 10. Updates